York St John University: Awards

 In 2020, the Students' Union received a Silver Award from Investors in People.

-In 2017, the YSJSU attained an accreditation through "Quality Students' Unions" - a quality framework run by the National Union of Students.
+In 2017, they attained an accreditation through "Quality Students' Unions" - a quality framework run by the National Union of Students.

 In June 2014, the Students' Union was short listed for Small and Specialist Students' Union of the Year at the annual NUS Awards.

 In 2012 the Students' Union was awarded silver in the Students' Union Evaluation Initiative, making it the only small Students' Union in the country to receive the award.

 In October 2009 the Student Union was awarded a Bronze Students' Union Evaluation Initiative award, one of 16 institutions to receive this accolade.
 Awards are made from bronze (lowest) to gold (highest).
 The scheme is administered by a former manager of Sheffield University Student Union.
 Currently Sheffield University shares the gold award with the nearby Leeds University.

 Sports

 The Students' Union has many sports clubs.

 York St John University Rowing Club was founded 11 years after the college in 1852 and caters for all levels of experience; from competent rowers to complete beginners.

 As of academic year 2018–19, the biggest club is the dance club, which stands at 119 members, of which 18 compete at a national level.
 The club offers 10 types of classes (including ballet, jazz and street) to all its members and six to those on the competition team.

 The football club plays at Heworth Green: one team competes under the name York St John University in the York Football League (they are currently in the Premier Division of that league system); their reserve team also feature in Reserve Division A, which is the top reserve league.
 Its origins date back to 1872 when J. Morton persuaded the Sports Association to take up association football.

-The cricket club is probably the oldest club – the first record of cricket being played was in 1848, seven years after the opening on the Training College.
-The club has strong links with its Old Johns Cricket Association, whose president is ex-student Harry Gration.
+The cricket club is probably the oldest club – the first record of cricket being played was in 1848, seven years after the opening of the Training College.
+The club has strong links with its Old Johns Cricket Association, whose president was ex-student Harry Gration.

 The hockey club is one of the biggest clubs within the university, offering 1st and 2nd men's and ladies teams and a mixed team.
 The men's 1st team are the last ever BUSA National Plate champions, having won the competition in 2008.

 The badminton club is also present and represents York St John in BUCS too.

 As of 2019, students formed an esports society and teams formed in titles such as, Overwatch, League of Legends, and CSGO.